 We are planning to invest £33.3M to boost the electricity network in the local area.

-We are preparing to submit a planning application to allow us to install approximately 4.6km of new electricity cables, and connect them to a new electricity substation, which would be built as part of the project.
+We have submitted a planning application to allow us to install approximately 4.6km of new electricity cables, and connect them to a new electricity substation, which would be built as part of the project.
 The cables would be laid underground.

 The proposed new substation would be accessed off Blanket Street in West Worldham.
-Download our design of the substation, to see what is proposed.
+Download our design of the substation to see what we are proposing.

 The project would provide visual improvement to the local landscape

-If approved, the scheme would see 7,281 meters of overhead line removed from view around Worldham.
-Download our map at the bottom of this page to see where the overhead lines would be removed.
+If approved, the scheme would see approximately 4km of overhead line removed from the view around Worldham.
+Download our map below to see where the overhead lines would be removed.

-Removing this section of overhead lines would also reduce the number of access requests made to landowners, for future maintenance works.
+Removing this section of overhead lines will also reduce the number of access requests made to landowners, for future maintenance works.

-The planning application is scheduled to be submitted shortly.
-If granted, it would allow the unground cables to be connected, from new and existing overhead power lines to a new electricity substation along three separate routes.
+Our planning application is available on the East Hampshire District Council Planning Portal.
+If granted, it would allow the underground cables to be connected, from new and existing overhead powerlines, to a new electricity substation along three separate routes.
 Read our FAQs below for details on the cable routes.

-Once submitted, a decision on the planning application is expected within six months (but is subject to change).
+A decision on the planning application is expected within six months (but is subject to change).
 In the meantime, we remain in conversation with landowners with regards to obtaining voluntary agreement for land rights.
-A Compulsory Purchase Order would only be used as a last resort to acquire the land and land rights necessary for the project.
+A Compulsory Purchase Order, would only be used as a last resort to acquire the land and land rights necessary for the project.

-If the application is approved, work on the project could start as early as November 2024 and take up to 24 months to complete.
+If our application is approved, we could start work as early as November 2024 - lasting up to 24 months.
 There are no planned power cuts scheduled to take place should the project get the go-ahead.
 All dates are subject to change.

 Community events